Last updated: 9-17-13

 - Rikaichan – A FireFox plugin (Rikaikun is also available for Chrome) that acts as a Japanese dictionary when you hover over kanji or kana.
 Very useful for all those Japanese web sites.

 - Reviewing the Kanji – A useful SRS tool that helps review/retain Kanji/Kana/Whatever.
 Matches up with the book so you don’t have to key in the Kanji.
+I used this when I started out, but have since switched to Anki.
+Some still swear by it, though.

 - last.fm – Has a very wide variety of Japanese music to choose from.
 A bit like Pandora (which unfortunately doesn’t have much Japanese music).